emina-mahmutbegovic/tic-tac-toe/README.md

 ```

 ### Get game history
 Used for the insight of previous game moves and statuses.
-Returnes an array of games for the provided game id.
+Returns an array of games for the provided game id.

 Query
 ```